CIDgravity/cidg-docs/content/en/reference/storage-deal-processing/index.md

 - **Storage acceptance logic**: Dynamically apply the storage acceptance logic defined ([doc]({{< ref "storage-providers/manage/storage-acceptance-logic/index.md)" >}}) )

-Upon failure of any of these tests, the proposal is promptly rejected.
+Upon failure of any of these components, the proposal is directly rejected.
-Conversely, if none of the tests fail, the proposal is accepted and progresses for processing by the miner.

-In the instance of rejection, a set of error codes may be returned to elucidate the specific reason for the rejection.

-{{< alert icon="callout" >}}
-The order is important because if a test fails, subsequent steps will not be analyzed.
-{{< /alert >}}
+The proposal must pass all the components to be accepted.

+In case  the deal is rejected :
+ - An intenal detailed  decision message is logged in CIDgravity (accessible via the ```history``` page and logged to the CIDgravity connector (on the miner).
+-  A simplified comprehensive error message is sent to the client (through Boost/Venus).